"He who would travel happily must travel light."

 - There's always something better out there.

-- Commitment would kill my freedom.
+- Commitment kills freedom.

 - I need to keep moving to feel alive.